 Find the sources out there that prove the doctors wrong.
 Find websites, blogs and sources of hope that you can do this.
 That you can overcome anything, including Endo!
 Go to the library, search online… just keep looking and finding answers.
 The more you search, the more you will find and the more hope you will get.
 Hope is the first step towards getting out of your state of depression.
 Hope for a better life, a happy life and yes, a pain-free life!

 It is important to share your emotions with someone who understands.
-Why not join a support group or find other girls who share your pain with Endo?
+Why not join a support group or find other women who share your pain with Endo?

 You are not alone.
 One in seven women have this condition.
 Believe me, you have many friends out there who can be there for you, including me!